vincentndo/CS_284A_-_Foundations_of_Computer_Graphics/assignments/proj1/p1-rasterizer-sp20/README.md

 * You will need to manage appropriate memory to store your supersample data.
 We recommend that you use the `RasterizerImp::supersample_buffer` vector (see file `rasterizer.h`) for this purpose.
 It depends on your algorithm, but it is likely that the size of the supersample buffer you need will depend on the framebuffer dimensions (which changes when the window is resized) and the supersampling rate (which changes with keystrokes as described above).
 You will need to update the size of the buffer dynamically.
 There are hints below and in the code for where you may want to manage the size of your buffer.
 * Clear the values in your supersample buffer memory and/or framebuffer appropriately at the beginning of redrawing the frame.
 This is erasing the frame before you start drawing.
 * Update your `rasterize_triangle` function to perform supersampling into your supersample buffer memory.
 There are multiple ways to organize the data in your supersample buffer, and the choice is up to you.
 One reasonable way to think about supersampling is simply rasterizing an image that is higher resolution, then downsampling the higher resolution image to the output resolution of the framebuffer.
 In this way of thinking, your supersample buffer is just a temporary, higher-resolution framebuffer.
 For example, 4x4 supersampling with a 1000x1000 pixel framebuffer means rasterizing a 4000x4000 (high-res) image of the scene into your supersample buffer.
 After you rasterize the high-res image, you need to downsample to 1000x1000 final pixels by averaging down the 4x4 grid of sample values that are related to each output pixel.
 In this way of thinking, you need to store more memory in order to perform the high-res supersampled rasterization.
 (Test your understanding: can you achieve the same results without needing more memory, and if so, what are the engineering tradeoffs?)
 * At the end of rasterizing all the scene elements, you will need to populate the framebuffer from your supersamples.
 This is sometimes called resolving the samples into the framebuffer.
-Notice that the the `RasterizerImp::resolve_into_framebuffer` function is called as the last step in rendering the frame, so you may wish to implement this part of your algorithm here.
+Notice that the the ~~`RasterizerImp::resolve_into_framebuffer`~~  **`RasterizerImp::resolve_to_framebuffer`** function is called as the last step in rendering the frame **in `drawrend.cpp`**, so you may wish to implement this part of your algorithm here.
 * Note that you will need to convert between different color datatypes. `RasterizerImp::rgb_framebuffer_target` stores a pointer to the framebuffer pixel data that is finally drawn to the display. `rgb_framebuffer_target` is an array of 8-bit values for each of the R, G and B components of each pixel's color -- this is the compact data format expected by most real graphics systems for drawing to the display.
 In contrast, the `RasterizerImp::supersample_buffer` variable that we suggest you use for your supersample memory is an array of `Color` objects that store R, G and B internally as floating point values.
 You may wish to familiarize yourself with the `Color` class.
 You may need to convert between these datatypes.
 Watch out for floating point to integer conversion errors, such as rounding and overflow.
 * You will likely find that points and lines stop rendering correctly after your supersampling modifications.
 The starter code point and line rasterization use `RasterizerImp::supersample_buffer` -- update this function if needed to restore functionality.
 You do NOT need to antialias points and lines.